hunt-genes/PPU-GenEpi/Day5/README.md

 Check out the APOE region on the [Open Targets platform](https://genetics.opentargets.org/variant/19_44886339_G_A).
 This platform integrates a lot of data for interrogating genetic variants as drug targets.

 I would also recommend [this example](https://www.mv.helsinki.fi/home/mjxpirin/GWAS_course/material/GWAS9.html) of a meta-analysis by Matti Pirinen at the University of Helsinki using R.

+You can review [answers](answers.md) to the questions in this practical.